-- 1 Open the NTFS security module.

-- Open the Browse tab, select an object, and select Security | Reduce to Read Only.
+- 1 Open the NTFS security module. - 2 Open the Browse tab, select an object, and select Security | Reduce to Read Only.

--OR-

-Click F on the Tool Bar; or open the Task tab, click Reduce to Read Only, add a path, and click OK.
+Click reduce to Read Only, add a path, and click OK.

 The Grant Folder Permissions box displays the Read configuration for all users for the selected object.
 See Using the Browse tab to grant permissions.